-The question of “What is the purpose of work?” is really relevant for me right now, since I recently quit my job.
+The question of “What is the purpose of work?” is really important.
 And it’s probably worth it for all of us to think about how we would ideally make a living for ourselves, and if we should choose our work based on money, happiness, fun, helping people, purpose, or social status?

 I was watching this YouTube video by Ali Abdaal of him talking about leaving medicine forever, and was captivated by his introduction talk about the purpose of work.
 He listed five purposes for work which are: